Nextiles/documentation/software/sdk/0.1.3/README.md

 **Note**
 - The device must be connected
-- The device must be a Nextiles 200 device.
+- The device must be a Nextiles 200 or greater device.

 ## Sessions